ncoghlan/misc/notes/python3/questions_and_answers.rst

    At least the following events should be included in a more complete list:

-   * NumPy 1.5.0 and SciPy 0.9.0 (these added Python 3 support)
    * IPython Python 3 support
    * Cython Python 3 support
    * SWIG Python 3 support